nystrom/rivo/docs/design.md

          print x
      }

 causes `x` to be bound to 3 in the body, which prints `x`.
 The value of a `let` expression is the value of the body.
-Variables bound in the `let` are in scope for the remainder of the enclosing block.
+Variables bound in the `let` are in scope for the remainder of the enclosing block. `let`-bound variables are immutable.
 The formula:

     let x :: xs == [1,2,3] {